zachlatta/painless-java/README.md

 Integrated Development Environments
 -----------------------------------

-Java is an integrated development development language, which means it was made to be programmed with IDEs.
+Java is an integrated development environment language, which means it was made to be programmed with IDEs.
 An **integrated development environment** is a suite of tools bundled into a single application used for programming.
 IDEs normally consist of a source code editor, build automation tools, and a debugger.

 The three most popular Java IDEs are IntelliJ, Eclipse, and Netbeans.
+We'll go over how to set up each of these in the following sections.
+If you already have an IDE set up you can skip this.

+## IntelliJ

+IntelliJ is a popular IDE developed by Jetbrains.
+Head over to [https://www.jetbrains.com/idea/](https://www.jetbrains.com/idea/) and download the latest version of either the ultimate or community edition.
+If you're just starting out, I recommend you start with the community edition.